gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TODO Placeholder

+### Logs grouped by project and task in non-interactive environments

+Log messages that can be associated with a project configuration or task will be buffered and grouped under a "header" as is done in Gradle 4.0 with interactive terminals.
+Unlike interactive environments, _all_ tasks and their outcomes are printed.

+## Promoted features

 ### Support for Google Cloud Storage backed repositories

 It is now possible to consume dependencies from, and publish to, [Google Cloud Storage](https://cloud.google.com/storage/) buckets when using [`MavenArtifactRepository`](dsl/org.gradle.api.artifacts.repositories.MavenArtifactRepository.html) or [`IvyArtifactRepository`](dsl/org.gradle.api.artifacts.repositories.IvyArtifactRepository.html).